Wisconsin State Capitol: Restoration

+As part of the renovations, the Grand Army of the Republic Museum on the fourth floor of the Capitol moved out in 1993, becoming the Wisconsin Veterans Museum on the western corner of Capitol Square.
+This was the last of many agencies to leave the building, devoting the entire space to the legislature, Supreme Court, and offices of the Governor and Attorney General.

+Architecture

+Design

 The Capitol is 284 ft 5 in tall from the ground floor to the top of the Wisconsin statue on the dome.
 The Wisconsin statue on the dome was sculpted in 1920 by Daniel Chester French of New York.
 Its left hand holds a globe surmounted by an eagle and her right arm is outstretched to symbolize the state motto, "Forward".
 It wears a helmet with the state animal, the badger, on top.
 It is made of hollow bronze covered with gold leaf.
 Wisconsin is 15 feet, 5 inches tall and weighs three tons.
-The statue is commonly misidentified as Lady Forward or Miss Forward, which is the name of another statue on the capitol grounds.
+The statue is commonly misidentified as Lady Forward or Miss Forward, which is the name of another statue on the Capitol grounds.

 The capitol ceiling, visible from the center of the building, features Resources of Wisconsin, a mural by Edwin Howland Blashfield.
 Due to the domed shape of the ceiling, the mural was painted in pieces and was assembled similarly to a jigsaw puzzle.
 It features a woman sitting on a throne of clouds, representing Wisconsin.
 Wisconsin is surrounded by other women, wrapped in a large American Flag, who are reaching for goods such as tobacco, lead, and fruits.

 The capitol was constructed of 43 types of stone from six countries and eight states.
 The exterior stone is Bethel white granite from Vermont, making the exterior dome the largest granite dome in the world.
 The corridor floors, walls and columns are of marble from the states of Tennessee, Missouri, Vermont, Georgia, New York, and Maryland; granite from the states of Wisconsin and Minnesota; and limestone from the states of Minnesota and Illinois.
 Marble from the countries of France, Italy, Greece, Algeria and Germany, and syenite from Norway are also represented.
 Other Wisconsin granites are located throughout the public hallways on the ground, first, and second floors.

-The building was designated a National Historic Landmark in 2001.
-A 1990 state law prevents any building within one mile of the capitol from being taller than the base of the columns surrounding and supporting its dome.